 As discussed previously, we are continuously surveying the market for opportunities to create future, long-term, contracts at favorable rates.
-However, long-term pricing weakened during 2016 and we did not enter into any new contracts during 2016.
-But as discussed above, the Company maintains a good book of contracts into 2021.
-Our 2014 and 2015 contract prices averaged \$50 per pound, which was what we had targeted.
-Our average contract price in 2016 was also close to \$50 per pound for the 662,000 pounds we had under contract.
-However, as noted, we assigned two of the higher priced contracts to a third party, which left 462,000 pounds to be sold into contracts at an average price of \$41.38 per pound.
-Additionally, in 2016, we also made spot sales into a weaker market as compared to 2015 (there were no spot sales in 2014), which resulted in a reduction of our average sales price as well as our average gross profit per pound despite reducing our per pound costs.
+However, long-term pricing remained weak in 2017 and we did not enter into any new contracts.
+But as previously shown, the Company maintains a good book of contracts into 2021.
+The average contract price in 2017 was close to \$50 per pound for the 780,000 pounds we sold under contract.